 The Specialization in Foods and Nutrition, within the Bachelor of Science Foods and Nutrition (BScFN) degree, is offered by Brescia University College.
 Enrollment is through Brescia University College or the Faculty of Science.

-The Specialization prepares students for possible employment in foods and nutrition areas such as food production and distribution industries, institutional and community health services, hospitality and pharmaceutical industries, education and volunteer agencies.
+The Specialization prepares students for possible employment in foods and nutrition careers, e.g. food service and distribution, population and community health and food industry.

-Graduates also may pursue advanced study in areas such as Community Development, Education, Child Care and Development, and Food Service Management.
+Graduates also may pursue advanced study in areas such as Community Development, Education, Food Science/Safety, Food Service Management, and others.

 Students are encouraged to seek academic advising at Brescia University College early in the program, especially if they intend to combine the Specialization with a Major or Minor in a complementary field.

-To remain in a Specialization in Foods and Nutrition, students must maintain a modular average of 68% or above.
+To remain in the Specialization in Foods and Nutrition, students must maintain a modular average of 60% or above.